 Synagogue

 Following a ten-minute walk, we reached the remains of an old synagogue.
-Next to each point of interest, there is a sign (in three languages) with a short description.
+Next to each point of interest is a sign (in three languages) with a short description.
 Like this one:

 Burial Cave

 A large round stone protects the entrance to the burial cave.
-The rolling stone is a remnant of the great burial cave once located here.
+The rolling stone is a remnant of the great burial cave.
 So maybe the rock we saw earlier was not a milling one.

 The sherd discovered in the cave indicates that it was used from the end of the first century CE until the Bar Kokhba revolt.

-After this cave, we switched to the trail with green markings to lead us back to the parking.
+After this cave, we switched to the trail with green markings leading us back to the parking.

 The Columbarium Cave